tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 4. At the bottom of the dialog, select **Open ports**.
 After a few moments, you should now see the **APPROVED** requests have been incremented and the **LAST ACCESS** is set to **Active now.**.

     ![On the Virtual machines screen, 1 Requests and Active now are highlighted under Aproved and Last Access next to the paw-1 virtual machine.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image14.png "View Approved and Last Access status")

+> **Note**  If you did not wait for your VMs and virtual networks to be fully provisioned via the ARM template, you may get an error.

 5. Select the ellipses, then select **Activity Log**, you will be able to see a history of who requests access to the virtual machines.